MayaAusset/loan-simulator/README.md

 # Loan Simulator

 ## General info
-This app is a Loan simulator created with create-react-app.
+This app is a loan simulator created with create-react-app.

 ## Setup
 To run this project, you will need Node.js and NPM installed.